-Data Controller - This is the Town Council; who determine the manner in which any personal data is processed.
+Data Controller - This is a person, (including an organisation or company) who determine the manner in which any personal data is processed.

 Data Processor - This is any person who processes personal data on behalf of a data controller.
+Employees of data controllers are excluded from this definition.